-CashApp/Venmo are not considered financial institutions but rather instruments for the movement of funds.
+CashApp/Venmo and e-commerce money transfer instruments are not considered financial institutions but rather instruments for the movement of funds.

 I. VERIFICATION OF ASSETS

 Family Assets

 The PHA will require the information necessary to determine the current cash value of the family's assets (the net amount the family would receive if the assets were converted to cash).